kronostechnologies/aws-snapshot-recovery/README.md

   --ec2-subnet-id ID    set the ec2 subnet id --ec2-instance-type TYPE
-                        set the ec2 instance type --ssh-key-pair NAME   specify the ssh key pair to use --aws-profile PROFILE
+                        set the ec2 instance type --ssh-public-key PUBLIC_KEY
+                        specify the ssh public key to use for login --aws-profile PROFILE
                         specify the aws profile to use
 ```